etiennepierrot/PaymentChallenge/README.md

 * Better retry policy with Circuit Breaker
 * Add more constraints (size, regex,) on API input validations and improve error messages
 * Improve mapping and validation Dto => Model  (maybe with automapper)
+* Continuous Deployment
-* so many things ...
+* And so many things ...